xriss/gamecake/vbox_osx/readme.md

 	exit
 	exit

+and finally halt the machine to cleanup

+	vagrant halt

-This will set the password to vagrant for the vagrant user and we can then use
+This will set the password to vagrant for the vagrant user and let vagrant unfuck itself and finally we can just use it like normal

+	vagrant up
 	vagrant provision

 To do the provisioning that previously failed (note updating brew takes